| Home | Mission | Events | Membership | History |

 Both edges of the physical blade are nominally identical.
 However, in describing sword technique, it is useful to distinguish one edge from the other, since they are used in different ways.

-long edge vs short edge
+front edge vs back edge

 Viking sword hilts